turingschool/front-end-curriculum/lessons/module-4/binary-search-tree.md

       6
 ```

-Everytime we search for a number we start at the root.
+Every time we search for a number we start at the root.
 We've already determined it's less than `10` so we move left.
 The next node we encounter has a value of `5`.
 We are not looking for `5` and `7` is greater than 5 so we can rule out any child nodes to the left of `5`.

 ```js
         10